 Principal at ESI Attorneys LLC

-Kelly Twigger is a Discovery Strategist and the Principal of ESI Attorneys, advising clients on electronic discovery, open records, compliance, and information management.
+Kelly Twigger is a Discovery Strategist and the Principal of ESI Attorneys, one of the first law firms dedicated to advising clients on electronic discovery, open records, compliance, and information management.
 She developed the eDiscovery Assistant™, a web-based research tool and learning center.

 Lea Malani Bays